7 Tips to Create a Nonprofit Social Media Marketing Plan [Template]

 Your nonprofit social media presence doesn’t have to be a stressful part of your job with a social media plan to simplify content creation.

-Social media usage is growing rapidly among 4.7 billion users worldwide.
-It’s never a bad idea to establish a social media plan that accounts for post-pandemic best practices and the shifts we’ve seen in modern donor behavior.
+Social media usage is growing rapidly among 4.2 billion users worldwide.
+It’s never a bad idea to establish a social media plan that accounts for post-pandemic best practices and shifts in modern donor behavior.

-Back your nonprofit social media approach by a strong plan to increase the likelihood of attracting donors worldwide, driving them to take timely action, and building a following of new supporters to engage for recurring giving campaigns.
+A nonprofit social media approach backed by a strong plan increases the likelihood of attracting donors worldwide, driving them to take timely action, and building a following of new supporters to engage for recurring giving campaigns.

 The following seven steps help you navigate the confusion about what to post on which channels and when.
 The result?
 Your unique nonprofit social media strategy.